US consumer inflation eased to 7.7% over past 12 months

 Many economists have warned that in continuing to tighten credit, the central bank is likely to cause a recession by next year.
 So far this year, the Fed has raised its benchmark interest rate six times in sizable increments, heightening the risk that prohibitively high borrowing rates — for mortgages, auto purchases and other high-cost expenses — will tip the world’s largest economy into recession.

-Some economists suggested that the latest inflation data shows that the hikes are beginning to achieve their goal.
+Some economists suggested that the latest inflation data shows that the hikes are beginning to achieve their goal, though the Fed needs to see further evidence.

+In the midterm elections that ended Tuesday, roughly half of voters cited inflation as the top factor in their decisions, according to VoteCast, an extensive survey of more than 94,000 voters nationwide conducted for The Associated Press by NORC at the University of Chicago.
+About 8 in 10 said the economy was in bad shape, and a slim majority blamed President Joe Biden’s policies for worsening inflation.
+Just under half said factors beyond Biden’s control, such as Russia’s invasion of Ukraine, were to blame.

-Inflation was near the top of many voters’ minds in the midterm congressional elections that ended Tuesday.
-Their economic anxieties contributed to the loss of Democratic seats in the House of Representatives, though Republicans failed to score the huge political gains that many had expected.
+Those economic anxieties contributed to the loss of Democratic seats in the House of Representatives, though Republicans failed to score the huge political gains that many had expected.
+And a sizable chunk of voters — 44%, according to VoteCast — said their top concern was the future of democracy, an issue that was emphasized by Biden and Democratic congressional candidates.

 Except for automakers, which are still struggling to acquire the computer chips they need, supply chain disruptions have largely unsnarled.
 Shipping costs have dropped back to pre-pandemic levels.
 The backup of cargo ships off the port of Los Angeles and Long Beach has been cleared.